 - Alma MaterCal Lutheran ('91)

 - Record 255-234

-Under Gennette, senior Moises Cardenas earned back-to-back All-American honors in 2014 and 2015 and advanced as far as the quarterfinals in the 2015 NCAA Division III Tennis Championships.
+Under Gennette, senior Moises Cardenas earned back-to-back All-America honors in 2014 and 2015 and advanced as far as the quarterfinals in the 2015 NCAA Division III Tennis Championships.

 The 2012 campaign was another successful year for the Kingsmen.
-Along with a week long spring break competitive trip to Hawaii, the team reached a season high ranking of #5 nationally.
+Along with a week long spring break competitive trip to Hawaii, the team reached a season high ranking of No. 5 nationally.
 Ballou was the NCAA National Singles Finalist, Ojai West Region Singles Champion & Doubles Finalist with Worley, SCIAC Athlete of the Year, and awarded All-American status for both singles and doubles with teammate and fellow All-American Worley.
-Ballou and Worley also won the Fall ITA tournament and finished #2 in the nation.
-Two other Kingsmen were named All-Conference selections for the SCIAC: Justin Wilson-1st team, and Connor Treacy who was named 2nd team as a freshman.
-The Kingsmen reached the NCAA Tournament again in 2012 and have been nationally ranked in the top 5 twice over the past three years.
+Ballou and Worley also won the Fall ITA tournament and finished No. 2 in the nation.
+Two other Kingsmen were named All-Conference selections for the SCIAC: Justin Wilson-First Team, and Connor Treacy who was named Second Team as a freshman.
+The Kingsmen reached the NCAA Tournament again in 2012 and were nationally ranked in the Top-5 twice over three years.

 In 2011 he was named the United States Professional Tennis Association's (USPTA) co-National College Coach of the Year Award (along with Peter Smith of USC).
 In 2010 Gennette was named the ITA West Region College Coach of the Year and the USPTA California Division College Coach of the Year.
 Gennette also serves as President of the USPTA California.

 A USPTA board member for the last eight years, Gennette also organizes and presents the “Team Coaching” seminar at the annual USPTA California convention with over 100 coaches in attendance.